 Best budget buy: Vizio V-Series

 Compromise is generally the name of the game when it comes to budget TVs.
 But with Vizio’s 2021 V-Series, those compromises are small.
-It offers a solid picture with better-than-expected upscaling, but not the best HDR in the world — a trade-off we can live with at its starting price of $229.99.
+It offers a solid picture with better-than-expected upscaling, but not the best HDR in the world — a trade-off we can live with for under $300.

 If you aren’t nitpicking or coming from a performance-grade panel, you might have trouble spotting any issues.
 As it stands, Vizio’s V-Series delivers a nice picture; it just won’t pull you in like an OLED.
 We could make out some detail, colors looked correct and there was a decent amount of contrast.
 Backlighting is much more detailed over the previous year’s model and results in less light leakage.
 You won’t see a subtle glow on the black areas closest to the burst of energy; instead, it produces a more profound contrast point.

 The difference in detail between the V-Series and our top picks is most noticeable when the base content resolution is lower — think older episodes of “The Simpsons.”
 In those cases, the V-Series processor has a hard time and skews the colors as a result (by comparison, the Sony A90J’s extra processing power made these images look much sharper).
 We noticed that yellow was a bit too vibrant, and saw some additional grain that wasn’t present in the original content.
 But these upscaling issues were minimal, and more up-to-date content like “The Mandalorian,” “Brooklyn Nine-Nine,” “90 Day Fiancé” and “Below Deck” all performed at good quality.